ZhenyingZhu/ToDoAndTracker/README.md

 - keyword

+Keyword not backlink to notes because I'd like to see if .NET support such query.
+I suspect internally it is still stored as a foreign key table.

 #### Task

 A step in a project to be done.
 Can set a range of time to deal with it, also an estimate duration to complete it.
 With such design, in a specific timespot there could be multiple tasks need to be work on.
 It is fine because this is for plan purpose.
 It should also have a rate of how hard it is.
 Tasks can also recur.
 It can be binded to a list of events.